Sex Link chickens are popular for backyard chicken keepers who want a lot of eggs. A common question is how long do sexlinks lay eggs?

 Benefits Of Raising Sex Link Chickens

-Under good health and proper nutrition, they can produce 250 to 320 large brown eggs in a year.
+Under good health and proper nutrition, they can produce 250 to 320 large brown eggs annually.
 Sex link hens usually reach their peak at around two years of age.

 At this point, they will give you around 5 or 6 eggs in a week, regardless of the weather.
 As they age, their egg production rate will fall drastically.